tobiajo/yarntf/README.rst

 1. In your code: replace ``tf.train.ClusterSpec()`` and ``tf.train.Server()`` with ``yarntf.createClusterServer()``
 2. On your cluster: submit the application with `hops-tensorflow <https://github.com/tobiajo/hops-tensorflow/tree/develop>`_

 Your ClusterSpec is generated automaticaly and the parameter servers stopped when all workers are completed.
+Specify the number of worker, ps and resources on submit.

 For more details see the examples.

 Work In Progress
 ----------------